 Typical Colour Combos

 Another way to select a colour scheme is to define your style.
 As mentioned above, interior styles lend themselves to particular colours.
 Scandinavian to neutral colours such grey and white.
 Industrial styles to black and browns.
-So, if you know what style you like you can easily Google ‘colour scheme for Scandinavian living room’ and see what comes up?
+If you know what style you like, you can easily Google ‘colour scheme for Scandinavian living room’.
+Simply see what comes up.

 Colour from Your Existing Pieces

-If you have existing pieces that you want to keep you can also use these pieces to establish a colour scheme.
-For example, for a client I’m working with at the moment their existing colours are beige, brown with some pink, gold, red and lots of timber.
+You can use your existing pieces if you want to keep them.
+These pieces can help you set up a colour scheme.
+For instance, I have a client.
+I’m working with them at the moment.
+Their existing colours are beige, brown with some pink, gold, red, and lots of timber.

-My clients have a chrome floor lamp and brass pendants, their colour scheme is lacking cohesion but beige/brown is the predominant colour.
-So event though the client expressed interested in grey, they understood that with their existing pieces, that a neutral colour scheme of beige and white with a gold accent, made more sense.
+My clients have a chrome floor lamp and brass pendants.
+Their colour scheme is lacking cohesion.
+Beige/brown is the predominant colour.
+The client expressed interest in grey.
+However, they understood their existing pieces better.
+With these, a neutral colour scheme of beige and white with a gold accent made more sense.

 To summarise there a three key ways to select a colour scheme.
 Firslty, by using your favourite colours.
 Secondly, by using the colours that lend themselves well to your chosen interior style goal.
 And finally by reviewing your existing pieces.